 - Strong: This app is praised for its clean, simple interface that gets out of the way, allowing users to focus on their workout.
 It’s a powerful tool for progressive overload, enabling lifters to easily track reps, weights, and rest times.
 The fully-featured Apple Watch app allows for seamless workout logging with or without a paired iPhone.

-It's a highly intuitive app for tracking lifts and progress, though some users have requested more advanced, built-in timers and simplified logging for one-arm exercises.
+- Hevy: For those who find motivation in community, Hevy offers a social-centric platform to share and compare workouts with friends.
+It’s a highly intuitive app for tracking lifts and progress, though some users have requested more advanced, built-in timers and simplified logging for one-arm exercises.

 - SmartGym: This app functions as a personal trainer on your wrist.
-Its core feature is an AI engine that creates personalized workout routines based on the user's available equipment and specific fitness goals.
+Its core feature is an AI engine that creates personalized workout routines based on the user’s available equipment and specific fitness goals.
+While user feedback is overwhelmingly positive about its routine creation, it is noted that the AI features themselves are not explicitly mentioned in user reviews.

 For Runners & Cyclists